ljonesdesign/161-recitations/docs/02-commandline.md

 ```
 Replace your onyen with your onyen

 You should see **Forbidden** message.
-That is good that means you have an account and need to reset permissions.
+That is good; that means you have an account, and you need to reset permissions.

 Darthvader does not have an account on opal, so he can't be found: <https://opal.ils.unc.edu/~darthv>